marina601/easy-cocktail-recipes/README.md

 ### Acknowledgment

-- I would like to thank my mentor Medale Oluwafemi for helping to understand the concept of JavaScript and guided me through reducing the length of my code and creating dynamic elements in JavaScript, also pointing me in the right direction with UX design of the site
+- I would like to thank my mentor Medale Oluwafemi for helping to understand the concept of JavaScript and guided me through the loginc of JavaScript and reducing the length of my code and creating dynamic elements in JavaScript, also pointing me in the right direction with UX design of the site.

 - My fellow student Aukje Byllsa who took the time to review my project and give me some helpful suggestions on what aspects could be improved.

-- Tutor support at Code Institute for their patience and helping me with the login of JavaScript.
+- Tutor support at Code Institute for their patience and helping me with the logic of JavaScript and problems found along the way.

 ##### back to [content](#table-of-content)